Bigger, taller, faster.

-A city erected in the middle of the desert, which defies all odds and expectations and manages to astonish and delight everyone who visits it.
+A city erected in the middle of the desert, it defies all odds and expectations and manages to astonish and delight everyone who visits it.

 If at least one of these 33 facts about Dubai didn’t blow your mind, we don’t know what would 🙂